mabq/arch-base/README.md

       - Encrypts the main partition with LUKS.
       - Sets up LVM on the main partition with two logical volumes; one for `/` and one for `/home`.
       - Enables TRIM support if supported by disk.
-  - Installs only basic packages plus a few required to run the `arch-setup` playbook later on.
+  - Installs only basic packages plus a few required packages to run the `arch-setup` playbook later on.
   - Does not configure the system, configuration is done on the `arch-setup` playbook.
   - Creates the user account, giving it sudo privileges.
-  - Generates the file `~/.vault_key` with the encryption key on it.
-This key is used by the `arch-setup` script.
+      - Generates the `.vault_key` file on the user's home directory.
+This file will be used by the `arch-setup` script.
   - Enables/disables the root account, as instructed.
+  - Sets up the initial ram filesystem.
+  - Configures GRUB as the bootloader.
   - Enables SWAP, as instructed.

-## Before running the script
+## How to run this playbook?

 1. On the **managed node** (where you want to install Archlinux):